Indiabulls Savings Income Fund

 Type of Scheme: Conservative Hybrid Fund- An open ended hybrid scheme investing predominantly in debt instruments.

 Investment Objective: The primary objective of the Scheme is to generate regular monthly returns through investment primarily in debt securities.
 The secondary objective of the Scheme is to generate long-term capital appreciation by investing a portion of the Scheme's assets in equity securities.
-Monthly Income is not assured and is subject to availability of distributable surplus.
 However, there can be no assurance that the investment objective of the scheme will be achieved.

 This product is suitable for investors who are seeking*

 Capital appreciation and provide regular income over a long period of time

 Investment primarily in debt securities to generate regular returns and investment of a portion of the Scheme's assets in equity securities to generate long-term capital appreciation

 Investors understand that their principal will be at moderate risk